5 Recommended Museums to Visit in Kanazawa

 photo credit: Kanazawa city

 Probably, one of the most famous exhibitions is The Swimming Pool of the above picture.
 It is surprising to look down the dressed people walking around in the pool.
 However, currently 6 is the maximum number of people who can enter the lower space at the same time due to the safety procedures against Covid-19.
-If you definitely like to take a photo inside the pool, I would suggest you to visit on less crowded weekdays or in the off season, winter.

 One day “Room of TURRELL”